EagleVector/webpack-starter/README.md

-## starter file for front-end projects
+## Starter file for front-end projects